Investing in the US stock market: a beginner’s guide

 The two most popular indices for US stocks are the Dow Jones Industrial Average and the S&P 500.

 As the name suggests, the S&P 500 is composed of 500 stocks.
 This means the index is a much more representative sample than the Dow.
 It is also market-capitalisation weighted, which is generally seen as a better way to construct an index, due to market capitalisation being a better gauge of the changing value of a listed company than price alone.
-As a result, most ETFs available to investors will use the S&P 500, while active fund performance is often benchmarked against this index.
+As a result, most exchange-traded funds (ETFs) will use the S&P 500, while active fund performance is often benchmarked against this index too.

 The S&P 500, however, does have some quirks.
 In contrast to most big benchmark indices, the S&P 500 requires companies to have been profitable for four consecutive quarters to be eligible to join the index.